saaiful/LEMP/README.md

 2. Run using `sudo bash install-php-8.2.sh`
 3. MySQL password can be found in `mysql_cred.txt` in server root

+## Install (php 7.0 - 8.2)
+1. Copy script by using `wget https://raw.githubusercontent.com/saaiful/LEMP/master/install-php-all.sh`
+2. Run using `sudo bash install-php-all.sh`
+3. MySQL password can be found in `mysql_cred.txt` in server root

 ## Uninstall
 1. Copy script by using `wget https://raw.githubusercontent.com/saaiful/LEMP/master/uninstall.sh`
 2. Run using `sudo bash uninstall.sh`